 If you are applying for a tier 2 license and are currently enrolled in SMSU classes that lead towards licensure, you will need an SMSU Certification Officer to complete Section 9: Verification of Enrollment and Meaningful Licensure Program Progress.
-Complete the Request for Program Completion Verification Form by going to the School of Education Homepage and click on Placement and Licensure in the side bar.
+Complete the Request for Verification of Enrollment and Meaningful Licensure Form by going to the School of Education Homepage and click on Placement and Licensure in the side bar.